ivanceras/sauron/examples/progressive-rendering/README.md

     - The form will submit to the server, since there is no way to cancel it with `prevent_default`.

 ### Submit form
-The server has a sumit route which expects a form data, where we specify to map it into a `HashMap<String,String>`.
+The server has a submit route which expects a form data, where we specify to map it into a `HashMap<String,String>`.
 We then extract the value of `name` from the `HashMap`.
 This `name` is then used as argument to `render_page`, which return an html file with the supplied `name` rendered on it.